ajiang0529/personalWebsite/README.md

 # Andy Jiang - Personal Portfolio Website

 Welcome to the source code for my personal portfolio website built with **React** and **Tailwind CSS**.
-This site showcases my experience, projects, education, and skills in a modern, responsive, and professional format.
+This site showcases my experience, projects, education, and skills!
 ## 🖥️ Live Demo

 🔗 [Visit the Live Site](https://andyjiang.vercel.app)